eiffel-community/eiffel-intelligence-frontend/wiki/markdown/Add-Subscription.md

 authorization type is provided which is “BASIC_AUTH”.
 The option “NO_AUTH” implies that authorization is not required.

-**Repeat:** A drop down list to choose either true or false.
-It depends whether same subscription should be re-triggered for new additions to the aggregated object.
-If false, the notification will be triggered only the first time when conditions are fulfilled.
+**Repeat:** It is possible to enable repeat, e.g. whether same subscription should be re-triggered for new additions to the aggregated object.
+If disabled, the notification will be triggered only the first time when conditions are fulfilled.

-**NotificationMeta:** A unique address need to be added for notification.

 **Requirement:** It is used to add a requirement, which need to be fulfilled before a subscription is triggered.
 Requirement is added in the form of a